 - Veterans — Those who have been honourably discharged from service.
 The level of honours available may vary, but many elements — including a flag draping, bugle call, and regimental representation — can be arranged through the veteran's former unit or the Royal British Legion.

 - Reservists — Members of the Army Reserve, Royal Naval Reserve, Royal Marines Reserve, and Royal Auxiliary Air Force are eligible for certain honours, particularly if they died during a period of mobilised service.
+See the dedicated section below: Do Reservists Get a Military Funeral?

 - Retired officers and senior non-commissioned officers — Often eligible for specific regimental ceremonies at the discretion of their former unit.